Michigan Living Trust

 A Living Trust is a private document that doesn’t require court authority or oversight.

-This means that if you have a properly funded Living Trust in place, your family will be saved from the costly and time consuming Probate Court process.
+This means that if you have a properly funded Living Trust in place, your family will be saved from the costly and time consuming Probate Court process in Michigan.

 It can also be used to reduce death taxes and fees, maintain family privacy, prevent disinheritance, preserve needed benefits, make sure beneficiaries attend college, and protect children from creditors, divorce, bankruptcy issues, and substance abuse.